devcode1981/File-Provider-Storage/doc/howto/auto_devops.md

 take hours to complete.
 Even if you do have a fast connection you're still looking at around 20 mins to complete a single run.
 To speed things up dramatically you can run everything on a VM on GCP.
-This will ensure that all data is staying inside google's network and things move a lot faster.
+This will ensure that all data is staying inside Google's network and things move a lot faster.

 ### Alternatives